marceaudavid/mongo-geospatial/README.md

 The coordinates will be in the format `[Longitude, Latitude]` as specified in the [GeoJSON specification](https://tools.ietf.org/html/rfc7946#section-3.1.1) and the [MongoDB documentation](https://docs.mongodb.com/manual/reference/geojson/)

+The geometries are available in the data.geojson file.

 **Insert 3 coordinates from Paris :**

 ```javascript